Can't make one of the regular yoga classes in the Hinterland?

-As the coronavirus came upon us all earlier in 2020, the world was forced to change, forever.
-One of the things that I finally achieved was teaching online.
-During the 8 or so weeks in lockdown, a group of students stuck it out, many of whom had never ever used Zoom or done anything like this, online.
+One of the things that I finally achieved during lockdown was teaching online.
+During the 10 weeks, a group of students stuck it out, many of whom had never used Zoom before.
 With support, we did it, and they loved it as it maintained a thread of social connection during a time of isolation.
 It was such a rewarding experience for me as a teacher.
 Today, some of these students are still not ready to return to face to face classes, and as such I now teach face to face and live together, at times.

 You are able to access any of my chair yoga classes online via Zoom, or Facebook Live.
 Bookings essential.
 I am happy to assist with this if you have never done it before.